Q. Where can I find information on privately-held companies, that are not publicly traded?

-Searching for a private company (not traded on a stock market exchange) can be a little more complex than searching for information on a publicly traded company.
+Searching for information on a private company (not traded on a stock market exchange) can be significantly more complex than searching for information on a publicly traded company.
 This is often because private companies are not required to submit the same tax forms and paperwork as public companies.
 In addition, they have fewer reporting obligations than publicly traded companies; for example, they are not required to publish their financial statements, annual reports, or other year-end summaries.
 Not sure if you have a public or private company – scroll to the bottom of this page for help!!

-When you’re researching a company, always start with the company’s website.
+When researching a company, always start with the company’s website.
 There is often a surprising amount of information housed directly within a company’s website; just be sure to click a variety of pages like: “About us”, “History”, “Mission”, “Values”, etc.

 Next, several of our databases provide detailed private & public company information (including Annual Reports, SWOT analyses, financial statements, executive/board information, history, and more):